ytvnr/property-based-testing/property-based-testing-slides/slides.md

 ---
 transition: slide-up
+layout: image-right
+image: ./assets/property-testing.png
 ---

 # Summary

 - Short tests with a lot of inputs
 - Control over the injected data
-- Based on JUnit: just a lib to import and tests can coexist
-- Good complementarity with Unit tests to detects bugs from edge cases
+- Good complementarity to Unit tests to detects bugs from edge cases
 - Low effort to write tests
 - No dataset to maintain for testing, only providers to write once
+- Based on JUnit:
+  - just a lib to import and tests can coexist
-- Based on JUnit: you can use the same tooling to generate coverage reports
+  - you can use the same tooling to generate coverage reports

 ## To go further